Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes With Three Erasures

 \begin{theorem} Suppose $f(x) \in F[x]$ is a polynomial of degree at most $k-1$, which corresponds to a codeword in a Reed-Solomon code $\C = \rsk$.
 Assume that $\fas$, $\fab$, and $\fap$ are the three erased codeword symbols.
 Given that the field extension degree $t$ is divisible by the characteristic of $F$, and that

-holds, where $K = \ker(\tr)$ is the kernel of the trace function, there exists a centralized repair scheme that recovers the three erased symbols by downloading three sub-symbols from each surviving node (In other words, the repair bandwidth of the scheme is $3(n-3)$ sub-symbols). \end{theorem}
+holds, where $K = \ker(\tr)$ is the kernel of the trace function, there exists a centralized repair scheme that recovers the three erased symbols by downloading three sub-symbols from each surviving node.
+In other words, the repair bandwidth of the scheme is $n-3$ sub-symbols per erased symbol. \end{theorem}

-We divide our repair process into three rounds.
-In \emph{Round I}, $s \in \{t-2,t-1\}$ independent traces for each erased symbol are produced at the cost of downloading a total of $3(n-3)$ sub-symbols from $n-3$ surviving nodes.
+We divide our repair process into two phases.
+In the \emph{Download Phase}, $s \in \{t-2,t-1\}$ independent target traces for each erased symbol are produced at the cost of downloading a total of $3(n-3)$ sub-symbols from $n-3$ surviving nodes.
 We emphasize that \emph{no} additional data download is needed afterward.
-In \emph{Round II}, two additional traces are generated for each erased symbol.
-Round II involves two \emph{repair cycles}, each of which produces three traces.
-Within each cycle, the determination of one trace leads to the determination of another trace. \emph{Round III} is required only when the erased symbols do not have enough $t$ independent traces from the first two rounds.
+In the \emph{Complement Phase}, one or two additional target traces are generated for each erased symbol, depending on whether $s = t-1$ or $s = t-2$.
+In the more complicated case when $s = t - 2$, the Complement Phase involves two \emph{repair cycles}, each of which produces three target traces.
+Within each cycle, the determination of one target trace leads to the determination of another target trace.\\